google/temporian/docs/src/user_guide.md

 Horizontal operators can be understood as operators that are applied independently on each index.

-Operators that modify an EventSet's index are called _vertical operators_.
+Operators that modify an `EventSet`'s index are called _vertical operators_.
 The most important vertical operators are:

 - `tp.set_index`: Set features as index or add them to the existing one.
 - `tp.drop_index`: Remove features from the index, optionally keeping them as features.
-- `tp.propagate`: Expand an index based on another EventSet’s index.
+- `tp.propagate`: Expand an index based on another `EventSet`’s index.

-By default EventSets are _flat_, which means they have no index, and therefore all events are in a single global index group.
+By default `EventSets` are _flat_, which means they have no index, and therefore all events are in a single global index group.

 Also, keep in mind that only string and integer features can be used as indexes.

-EventSets can have multiple features as index.
+`EventSets` can have multiple features as index.
 In the next example, assume our daily sale aggregates are also annotated with `store` data.

 ```python
 daily_sales = tp.EventSet(